Market Street, Fore Street, Park Hill and St. John's Walk

-Penshurst: Until the 1969 redevelopment of Park Hill a large house known as 'Penshurst' was accessed by a land between The Old House and West House.
-The housing 1980s housing estate built on the site of the old house, and of the veterinary surgery (see below) retains the historic name.
+Penshurst: Until the 1969 redevelopment of Park Hill a large house known as 'Penshurst' was accessed by a lane between The Old House and West House.
+The 1980s housing estate built on the site of the old house, and of the veterinary surgery (see below) retains the historic name.

 15 - 17 Park Hill.
 A pair of late-19th century brick cottages originally known as No. 1 and 2 Park Villas.

 OddFellows Hall.
-A utilitarian building erected in 1960 on the corner of Park Hill and Broadway Avenue in 1960.
+A utilitarian building erected in 1960 on the corner of Park Hill and Broadway Avenue.